t-a-y-l-o-r/checkip/README.md

 ## Configuration
 OTX and VirusTotal api keys must be used for this program to run.
-Please obtain these from their offical sites for personal use.
+Obtain these from their offical sites for personal use.
+NOTE: Please be mindful and respectful of their TOS.

 The keys can be provided through the configuration engine in one of the following ways:
 (Order of priority)